 Inform our clients on how their behaviour abroad can best contribute to the local community

 We have worked with The Travel Foundation to produce an excellent Insider Guide entitled ‘Make A Difference When You Travel’.
 We give this to every one of our clients in their document packs.
+We also encourage our clients to be a responsible traveller at all times.

 Keep group sizes small to minimise the distress to the environment and to residents